HSBNE-Archive/Policy/Rules/Rules.md

     5. The management committee must ensure that, before a candidate is elected as a member of the management committee, the candidate is advised—

-        a.  whether or not the association has public liability insurance; and
+        1.  whether or not the association has public liability insurance; and
-        b.  if the association has public liability insurance—the amount of the insurance.
+        2.  if the association has public liability insurance—the amount of the insurance.

 20. #### Resignation, removal or vacation of office of management committee